ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

-# Preseve full users' privacy when providing and fetching Content
+# Preserve user privacy when providing and fetching content

 ## Short Description
 > In one sentence or paragraph.